 By entering your full name, email address, and phone number, you are providing personal information that will be used by DFW Smiles for the sole purpose of returning your request to be contacted by us.
-We will only use this information to contact you in order to assist you in scheduling an appointment to be seen by Dr. Parker or Dr. Brown, and/or to answer any questions you may have indicated in the comments section.
+We will only use this information to contact you in order to assist you in scheduling an appointment to be seen by Dr. Brown or Dr. Parker, and/or to answer any questions you may have indicated in the comments section.
 Our intention is to only use your personal information to return your request for contact regarding a dental appointment, and/or a dental related question.

 Please contact us if you wish to opt-out/unsubscribe from receiving any future communication.